Below is the latest workforce update regarding the coronavirus job retention scheme (furloughing).

 - Those who started unpaid leave after 28 February 2020.

-- Employees engaging in training, however, if the training provides a direct service to or contributes to the business activities of the employer or anything generating income or profit for the employer they are excluded.
+- Employees engaging in training, however, prior to 1 July 2020 if the training provided a direct service to or contributed to the business activities of the employer or anything generating income or profit for the employer they were excluded.
 If the employer requests that an employee undertakes training while furloughed they must ensure at least the national minimum wage is being paid.

 - Equality and discrimination rules apply to furlough selection as do other facets of employment law.